Home Schedule Lectures Alumni FAQ

 Course description

-Keywords: contact, tribology, friction, roughness, computational contact, finite element method, boundary element method, lubrication, sealing, fretting, wear, roughness.
+Keywords: contact, tribology, friction, roughness, computational contact, finite element method, boundary element method, lubrication, sealing, fretting, wear, adhesion, roughness.

 Vladislav A. Yastrebov, PhD